Drag and drop into text

-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Drag and drop into text question type.
+Note: You are currently viewing documentation for Moodle 2.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Drag and drop into text.

 A drag and drop question type where missing words have to be dragged into gaps in a paragraph of text.